tomfriwel/MailCore2Example/README.md

 - There are no folders with POP.
 - There's no notion of unread messages on POP3.
 - POP3 only connects to the inbox.
+- The pop session seems cannot fetch new emails received after the session's initial time.
+We should initial the session again.

 [Fetching the inbox count on POP? #82](https://github.com/MailCore/mailcore2/issues/82)